Adua and Her Friends: Plot

 In 1958, the Merlin law made brothels illegal in Italy.
-Adua, Lolita, Marilina and Millie are four prostitutes whose brothel in Rome is shut down.
+Adua, Lolita, Marilina and Milly are four prostitutes whose brothel in Rome is shut down.
 Under Adua's leadership, they pool their savings, two million lire apiece, to open a restaurant on the outskirts, which will be a cover for an illegal brothel.
 They rent a run-down building and hire workmen to fix it up but, when they apply for a permit to open the restaurant, their application is rejected because of their history of prostitution.
 One of Adua's former customers, Ercoli, agrees to buy the building and use his connections to get the permit in his name, in return for a rent of one million lire a month.

 The restaurant turns out to be unexpectedly successful, and the women effectively abandon their plans to offer sexual services and start to lead respectable lives.
-Marilina brings her young son to live with her and Millie falls in love and plans to marry.
+Marilina brings her young son to live with her and Milly falls in love and plans to marry.
 But the restaurant doesn't earn as much as they could make as a brothel, and they can't pay Ercoli his rent.
 Ercoli gives them an ultimatum: start working as prostitutes again, and pay him his rent, or he will kick them out in 24 hours.
 When Ercoli returns, Adua refuses to pay and humiliates him, and he leaves.
 In revenge, he has them all arrested for prostitution.
 Their pictures appear in the newspapers and their respectable lives are destroyed.
 Adua, who has sworn never to suffer the fate of a worn-out old prostitute, ends up working in the streets again.
 In the final scene, on a dismal rainy night, she is rejected in favor of a younger woman.